-Male and female Golden Pinschers are similar in temperament and trainability, with t size being the only real difference.
-Males tend to be bigger and heavier than females, which may influence your decision.
-Otherwise, the choice of female and male is purely a personal matter that should be made with all individuals involved.
+Male and female Golden Pinschers are similar in temperament and trainability, with their size being the only real difference.
+Male Golden Pinschers tend to be bigger and heavier than females, which may influence your decision.
+Otherwise, the choice of female or male Golden Pinscher is purely a personal matter that should be made with all individuals involved.

 Golden Retriever Doberman Pinschers may not be as popular as other Golden mixes, but they’re quite different from the rest.
 Coming from two fully developed breeds, Golden Pinschers are unique dogs with great temperaments.
 Although they can be a real challenge for inexperienced dog owners, these big dogs are more forgiving than other working breeds.
 If you and your family are looking for an athletic watchdog that enjoys the outdoors, the Golden Pinscher is a great option to add to your family.
 As long as they’re consistently exercised and trained, Golden Pinschers can become an unforgettable pet.